 5 nights in hotels (accommodation as specified or similar)

-Fly from London Heathrow or Gatwick Airport on a direct, scheduled British Airways or Lufthansa flight to Munich.
+Fly from London Heathrow Airport on a direct, scheduled British Airways flight to Munich.
 Upon arrival we will transfer to the Hotel Jenbacherhof (4T) in the small Tyrolean town of Jenbach, where we will be staying for the next five nights.
 After welcome drinks we will have dinner at the hotel.

 Achensee Cog Railway - Lake Achen